 Here is a list of some bad NCLEX advice I’ve heard over the years for those that are repeating the test.
 Don’t make these mistakes!
-And it wouldn’t be complete with some GOOD NCLEX advice instead.
+And it wouldn’t be complete without some GOOD NCLEX advice instead.
 Here are the top 5!

 1) BAD advice: Just do hundreds of questions a day and as many as you can.